zenodavids/Data-Structures-and-Algorithms/Chapters/6-Understanding-Time-Complexity.md

 }
 ```

-For the scenario above, the code been iterated by the for loops are the reason for the n x n (two for loops). hence the time function is **f(n^2) = n. which is O(n^2)**
+For the scenario above, the code been iterated by the for loops are the reason for the n x n (two for loops). hence the time function is **f(n^2) = n. which is O(n<sup>2</sup>)**

 ### Scenario 3:

 Here, we have a _Nested_ **for loop**

-like we said in scenario 1, we dont bother with the for loop itself but the code it iterates
+like we said in scenario 1, we don't bother with the for loop itself but the code it iterates

 ```js
 for (i = 0; i < n; i++) {